-NOTE: Equipment repair services that are direct costs of specific programs within the FEFP shall be charged to the appropriate code under the "Instruction" function.
-Equipment repair services rendered for the functions of "Transportation" and "Food Services" should be charged to those functions.
-Routine maintenance of audiovisual equipment should be charged to Function 6200 (Instructional Media Services).
-All other equipment repairs may be charged to Function 8100 (Maintenance of Plant).
+NOTE: Equipment repair services that are direct costs of specific programs within the FEFP shall be charged to the appropriate code under Function 5000, Instruction.
+Equipment repair services rendered for Function 7800, Student Transportation Services, and Function 7600, Food Services, should be charged to those functions.
+Routine maintenance of audiovisual equipment should be charged to Function 6200, Instructional Media Services.
+All other equipment repairs may be charged to Function 8100, Maintenance of Plant.